ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 1. Log in to the compute host where you want to mount the file share.
    - [Connect to your virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui).
    - [Connect to your bare metal server](/docs/vpc?topic=vpc-connect-to-ESXi-bare-metal-servers).
+   - If you want to access the file shares from IBM Power Virtual Server instances, you must use a network path through a load balancer.
+For more information, see the following tutorial: [Accessing File Storage for VPC with zonal availability from IBM Power Virtual Server instances](/docs/sap?topic=sap-ha-nlb-rt-nfs-intro) and make sure that you completed Steps 1-3.
+Step 4 can be performed by the Mount Helper after it is installed on the Power VSI.

 1. Then, you can download the package directly from GitHub, or build the utility from the source code.

+   If you want to mount a regional file share on an IBM Power VSI, download the installation package, and follow the steps of [Installing the Mount Helper to mount regional file shares](#install-MH-for-regional).
+   {: note}

 ### Downloading the installation package
 {: #download-from-github}